curtisma/scikit-columbia/README.rst

 Origin of the Name
 ==================
 The library is named in honor of the space shuttle columbia.
-It was inspired in part by an article about how part of the cause of the tragedy was a poorly designed technical report.  "`Power Point Does Rocket Science <https://www.edwardtufte.com/bboard/q-and-a-fetch-msg?msg_id=0001yB>`_"
+It was inspired by articles on how part of the cause of the tragedy was a poorly presented technical report.

+- `Power Point Does Rocket Science <https://www.edwardtufte.com/bboard/q-and-a-fetch-msg?msg_id=0001yB>`_
+- `Death by PowerPoint: the slide that killed seven people <https://mcdreeamiemusings.com/blog/2019/4/13/gsux1h6bnt8lqjd7w2t2mtvfg81uhx>`
+- `Why Edward Tufte is Wrong <https://eslide.com/why-edward-tufte-is-wrong/>`_

 Installation
 ============